 - Paw Patrol Potty Chart – Any Paw Patrol fans out there?
 This chart features star-reward spaces and all of your favorite characters.

 One of the best parts about using a printable potty training chart is that it helps to engage your child in the process, and makes it more of a game rather than a chore.

 This will help keep them interested, which means that everyone is in for a shorter, less stressful, and more FUN experience!

 Grab the Printable Potty Training Chart Below!

-Be sure to check out my Kids Schedule Morning Routine For School as another way to help plan and prepare.
+Don’t forget to check out my Kids Schedule Morning Routine For School as another way to help plan and prepare!